 FTSE rises to fresh post pandemic high

 The FTSE is set to open the session higher along with the majority of its European peers is looking to start the session high.

 The weaker Pound is helping the FTSE advance thanks to the favourable exchange rate for the multi-nationals.

 House builders will be in focus after upbeat results from Taylor Wimpey.

 A rebound in crude oil prices, after 3% losses in the previous session could underpin oil majors.Learn more about the FTSE

 Where next for the FTSE?

-How to trade top UK stocks
+How to trade with City Index

 StoneX Financial Ltd (trading as “City Index”) is an execution-only service provider.
 This material, whether or not it states any opinions, is for general information purposes only and it does not take into account your personal circumstances or objectives.
 This material has been prepared using the thoughts and opinions of the author and these may change.
 However, City Index does not plan to provide further updates to any material once published and it is not under any obligation to keep this material up to date.
 This material is short term in nature and may only relate to facts and circumstances existing at a specific time or day.
 Nothing in this material is (or should be considered to be) financial, investment, legal, tax or other advice and no reliance should be placed on it.